vtex-apps/return-app/docs/README.md

   -- Allowed to choose: customer will select any of the refund options selected by the store.
       **Disclaimer**: Only Credit Card triggers the automatic refund. **WIP: automatic refund for any payment method. **
 - **Custom Return Reasons**: Allows the store to define their own custom return reasons.
 This setting will overwrite the default reasons.
+The custom Return Reasons can be translated manually by the admin.
     |Default return reason|
     |---------|
     |Accidental Order|